Webb's First Deep Field

 Webb's First Deep Field is the first operational image taken by the James Webb Space Telescope (JWST).
 The deep-field photograph, which covers a tiny area of sky visible from the Southern Hemisphere, is centered on SMACS 0723, a galaxy cluster in the constellation of Volans.
 Thousands of galaxies are visible in the image, some as old as 13 billion years.
 It is the highest-resolution image of the early universe ever taken.
-Captured by the telescope's Near-Infrared Camera (NIRCam), the image was revealed to the public by NASA on 11 July 2022.
+Captured by the telescope's Near-Infrared Camera (NIRCam), the image combined different images taken with multiple filters.
+The image was revealed to the public by NASA on 11 July 2022.

 Background

 The James Webb Space Telescope is a space telescope operated by NASA and designed primarily to conduct infrared astronomy.
 Launched in December 2021, the spacecraft has been in a halo orbit around the second Sun–Earth Lagrange point (L_{2}), about 1.5 e6km from Earth, since January 2022.
 At L_{2}, the gravitational pull of the Sun combines with the gravitational pull of the Earth to produce an orbital period that matches Earth's, and the Earth and Sun remain co-aligned (as seen from that point) as the Earth and the spacecraft orbit the Sun together.

 Webb's First Deep Field was taken by the telescope's Near-Infrared Camera (NIRCam) and is a composite produced from images at different wavelengths, totalling 12.5 hours of exposure time.

 SMACS 0723 is a galaxy cluster visible from Earth's Southern Hemisphere, and has often been examined by Hubble and other telescopes in search of the deep past.